sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 f(x) <= y <= F(x)
 ```

-And above you should see that one line 1 and 2 we have defined f(x) and F(x), respectively, as we covered above.
+And you should see that one line 1 and 2 we have defined f(x) and F(x), respectively, as we covered above.
 A small detail we glanced over before is the { x > 0 }, which is specifying to only draw the line where x > 0 (to prevent the lines from going past the x-axis which adds noise to our graph).

 You will also notice that in our picture of the integral is displayed a number, ~18.075.
 This is the area under the curve *f(x)* between x=0 and x=6.192.